 Here’s a tried and tested guide for travelers with a shoestring budget.

 Your first problem is how to get there.
 We recommend going to Macau first, then using it as a jump-off point for going to Hong Kong and Guangdong.

-, such as Cebu Pacific Air or Philippine Airlines.
+Take discounted or low-fare travel deals from airlines, such as Cebu Pacific Air or Philippine Airlines.
 Rates go for around P2,000 (or even less if you're lucky) for the one-way fare.
-Cebu Pacific Air, in particular, is known for its seat sales, and you can sign up to be alerted for these on the airline’s website
+Cebu Pacific Air, in particular, is known for its seat sales, and you can sign up to be alerted for these on the airline’s website.

 CHEAP OR ALTERNATIVE ACCOMMODATION

 Next up: where to stay?
 This may be even more of a dilemma, especially if you want to time it so you get a good bargain on your transportation.

 Unfortunately, the affordable pod or capsule hotels of Japan haven’t reached these areas yet.
 Macau is famous for being a world-class gambling city, and along with the territory come luxurious hotels and resorts.
 Don’t let this get you down, as budget inns and guesthouses are just around the bend.
 For instance, Villa Costa Inn along Tap Seac Road offers a room rate of MOP180 (P1,000) per night.
 An even cheaper alternative is to consider transient houses with Filipino expats.
 If you have friends or relatives in Macau, you can ask for help with finding apartments or flats—some owned or rented by Filipino expats–which allow room rental or bed space for Filipino travelers.
 If you just need a bed and don’t mind other Pinoys sharing the room with you, bed space rental costs around MOP25 (P140) per day, while rooms may be around MOP100 (P560) and up.